 Yes.
 The student needs to construct a timetable which incorporates the 24 hours per week expected to cover the eight Learning Areas.
 A student's homework will consist of any of the assigned work not finished during these set hours.
-For example, he/she may have to read a novel or complete an assessment item.
-It is a good idea to create a timetable that builds in homework time to develop your student's time management skills.
+It is a good idea to create a timetable that builds in homework time to develop your child's time management skills.